chauvinSimon/IV19/README.md

 Three points are considered in this section:

-- The combination of prediction and planning
+- The combination of prediction and planning.
-- The different types of prediction methods
+- The consideration of interaction in prediction.
-- The
+- The upcoming task of negotiation.

 ### Combining prediction and planning